XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-18-faster-networking.md

 100G NICs, can generally support anything less.

-If you wish to run a 40/50/100G NIC at 10G, you will need a QSFP to SFP+ Adapter.
+If you wish to run a 40/50/100G NIC at 10G, you will need a QSFP+ to SFP+ Adapter.

 NONE of the listed NICs supports "Multi-gig", aka, 2.5G or 5G.
 You can, however, acquire SFP+ modules which may work.
 This post is for 10G or faster, as such, no options for 2.5G / 5G are listed.